 ASB has a range of loans designed for the specific needs of the rural sector.

 If you need money long term for investing in new stock or plant, a rural term loan can provide flexibility in terms of interest rates and payment periods and can be tailored to suit your needs.

-A Rural Environmental Compliance Loan is available to farmers to help meet local council environmental by-laws.
-Whether you need to upgrade your effluent system, fence off waterways or restore your riparian planting, our Rural Environmental Compliance Loan will get you off to a great start.
+A Rural Sustainability Loan is available to farmers and growers to help meet your environmental goals.
+Whether you need to upgrade your effluent system, fence off waterways or restore your riparian planting, our Rural Sustainability Loan will get you off to a great start.

 If you don’t have surplus cash, but still need to invest in new machinery or refinance existing investment in your business, Asset Finance allows you to use the asset as security.

 To be able to offer you useful advice or assistance, we’ll need to discuss the financial position of your business.
 It’s always wise to have the following information on hand:

 As part of our service, and to help you keep on track, your ASB Rural Manager will conduct an annual business review.

 This includes a 13-point financial health check to help identify any upcoming risks or opportunities.
 It’s also an opportunity to discuss your short, medium and long term ambitions with your ASB Rural Manager and to see how ASB can support you in achieving those.